metacpan/metacpan-cpan-extracted/distros/Z/Zonemaster-LDNS/README.md

 Test-time dependencies:
  * `Test::Fatal`

 There is a small part in the code that may not be compatible with non-Unix operating systems, in that it assumes that the file /dev/null exists.

 ## Installation and verification

 ### Recommended installation

-The recommended way to install Zonemaster::LDNS is to install it from CPAN as a dependency to Zonemaster::Engine.
-If you follow the [installation instructions for Zonemaster::Engine](https://github.com/zonemaster/zonemaster-engine/blob/master/docs/Installation.md) you will get all the prerequisites and dependencies for Zonemaster::LDNS before installing it from CPAN.
+The recommended way to install Zonemaster::LDNS is to follow the [installation instructions for Zonemaster::Engine] where you will find all prerequisites and dependencies for Zonemaster::LDNS before installing it.

+### Docker

+Zonemaster-CLI is available on [Docker Hub], and can be conveniently downloaded and run without any installation.
+See [USING] Zonemaster-CLI for how to run Zonemaster-CLI on Docker.

+To build your own Docker image, see the [Docker Image Creation] documentation.

 ### Installation from source